leavanh/Stance_Prediction/README.md

     ├── thesis
     │   ├── thesis.tex                  # or .Rmd, .Rnw or similar
     │   ├── thesis.pdf                  # pdf-file of your thesis
+    │   ├── bibliography.bib            # bibtex entries for the references
     ├── data
     │   ├── train_data                  # these data sets can be excerpts from the original data │   ├── validation_data             # or even simulated data sets (simply provide them so that